wbcomdesigns/edd-service-extended/readme.txt

 == Description ==
-Activate Easy Digital Download Service Extended from your Plugins page (require Easy Digital Downloads plugin) if required plug is not installed and activated, Easy Digital Download Service Extended will not get activated.
+Activate EDD Service Extended from your Plugins page (require Easy Digital Downloads plugin) if required plug is not installed and activated, Easy Digital Download Service Extended will not get activated.

 == Installation ==
 From your WordPress dashboard
 Visit \'Plugins > Add New\'
-Search for ‘Easy Digital Download Service Extended’ Activate Easy Digital Download Service Extended from your Plugins page (require Easy Digital Downloads plugin) if required plug is not installed and activated, Easy Digital Download Service Extended will not get activated.
+Search for â€˜EDD Service Extendedâ€™
+Activate EDD Service Extended from your Plugins page (require Easy Digital Downloads plugin) if required plug is not installed and activated, Easy Digital Download Service Extended will not get activated.
-Use shortcode [add_user_comment_edd] in the page ‘Payment confirmation’ already created by the Easy Digital Downloads plugin.
+Use shortcode [add_user_comment_edd] in the page â€˜Payment confirmationâ€™ already created by the Easy Digital Downloads plugin.

 From WordPress.org
-Download ‘Easy Digital Download Service Extended’.
+Download â€˜EDD Service Extendedâ€™.
 Upload the \'edd-service-extended\' directory to your \'/wp-content/plugins/\' directory, using your favorite method (ftp, sftp, scp, etc...).
-Activate Easy Digital Download Service Extended from your Plugins page (require Easy Digital Downloads plugin) if required plug is not installed and activated, Easy Digital Download Service Extended will not get activated.
+Activate EDD Service Extended from your Plugins page (require Easy Digital Downloads plugin) if required plug is not installed and activated, Easy Digital Download Service Extended will not get activated.
-Use shortcode [add_user_comment_edd] in the page ‘Payment confirmation’ already created by the Easy Digital Downloads plugin.
+Use shortcode [add_user_comment_edd] in the page â€˜Payment confirmationâ€™ already created by the Easy Digital Downloads plugin.

 == Frequently Asked Questions ==